 Julia, brought French cooking to all American homes, during the era we were growing up.
 We both remember watching her in awe as she flipped omelets in the air to introducing her chickens before roasting them.
 She was fun, messy and “real”.
 Julia was definitely a breath of fresh air for the cooking community.
 Years after the French Chef she stared with Jacque Pepin in Julia and Jacques Cooking at Home, which was equally as entertaining!

 Forty-one years later, Julie Powell, started a blog, before most of us even really knew what a blog was.
 She was going to chronicle her journey through Mastering the Art of French Cooking, 365 days and 536 recipes later, she had a book published and now a movie!

-We take creme brulee on all of our camping trips.
+We take creme brulee on most of our camping trips.
 We tried to recount this past weekend as to why we do it?
-We really cannot remember, it is just sort of our thing to do.
+We really cannot remember, it is just of our things to do.
 As well we wondered, did Julia Child go camping and if she did would she take this luscious dessert?
 I normally use a different recipe but was thrilled to find a Julia Child recipe, it was equally as easy as well as delicious.
+Maybe even a little more delicious!
 And yes, it is really easy to take creme brulee on your next camping trip, just follow our steps below!

 3 cups heavy cream

 6 large egg yolks

 1/2 cup superfine sugar, I process refined sugar until powdered

 - Preheat the oven to 350 degrees.

 - Pour the cream into a stir in the vanilla bean and bring to a simmer.
 Remove from heat, cover the pan, and let steep for 30 minutes.
 Whisk the egg yolks and sugar in the mixing bowl until the yolks are thick, pale yellow, and form a fat, slowly dissolving ribbon when dropped from the whisk back into the bowl.

 - Remove the vanilla bean from the hot cream.